sagemath/trac_to_gh/Issue 3462.md

 # Issue 3462: modular symbols -- fix use_cache not being properly respected

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3462

 Original creator: was